datacamp-content-public/R-Epi/chapter1.md

 ```

 This is a first task to get familar with R and time series analysis.
-We wanna start with some easy tasks.
+We will start with some easy tasks.
 For time series analysis we need some data.
 So let's create some random numbers.
 Therefor we can use the command [runif()](https://www.rdocumentation.org/packages/compositions/versions/1.40-2/topics/runif).
 First argument should be the number of numbers you would like to generate.
-By default you will get shuffeld numbers between 0 and 1, but you can also add an intervall as argument. `runif(10,1,10)` will give you 10 random numbers out of 1 to 10.
+By default you will get shuffeld numbers between 0 and 1, but you can also add an interval as argument. `runif(10,1,10)` will give you 10 random numbers out of 1 to 10.
+Another possibility is to pull random numbers from a normal distribution

+Advices for R beginners
+- You can assign values to variables by ```<-``` but also ```=```.
+Most people uses ```<-```.
+But be carful for arguments in functions only ```=``` can be used.
+- If you need additional information or if you search function you can use [www.rdocumentation.org](https://www.rdocumentation.org/)

 `@instructions`
-(i) Generate 2^15 random numbers from 0 to 1 by using `runif()` and save it to `numbers`
+1. Generate 2^15 random numbers from 0 to 1 by using `runif()` and save it to `numbers`

+2. Generate 2^15

-(ii) Plot a histogram of your random numbers using `plot(hist(#))`
+3. Plot a histogram of your random numbers using ```plot(hist(#))```

 `@hint`
 To raise the power in R use `n^p`